theterribletrivium/foodlifecycle/README.md

 - **Scheduled Tasks** - prune, weed, harvest, etc.
 - **Yield Calculator** - Yield expectations based on square footage/number of plants
 - **Preservation** - Canning/preserving technique suggestions
+- **Alerts** - Alerts for frost, heat, etc. based on weather reports or typically expected weather conditions.
 - **Accessibility** - Filters out suggestions that might be difficult for some individuals to physically accomplish due to disabilities.